danielboots/fytletic/README.md

 * Comments - Related news displays

+* Contact.**

+* Contact form renders and uses CSRF token
+* Contact form defensive design asks users to fill in name and if logged in returns the user name.
+* Contact form asks for email address (required) and will return user email address if logged in.
+* Contact form renders and asks for phone number
+* Contact form renders form input for message and is a required field.
+* Submit button posts the data to the Django admin panel and emails the admin making them aware of a contact message form.
+* Google maps renders in the head section of the contact us container.

 **Register.**

 * Register - Takes two inputs to the form Username and Password both utilising defensive design.